pwin/owlready2/doc/class.rst

    >>>     for value in prop[onto.drug_1]:
    >>>         print(".%s == %s" % (prop.python_name, value))

+Notice the "Property[individual]" syntax.
+It allows to get the values as a list, even for functional properties (contrary to getattr(individual, Property.python_name).

 Inverse properties can be obtained by the .get_inverse_properties() method.